sergioisidoro/honey-swarm/readme.md

 ## Important notes
 - `public-network` is the network all services need to be if you want them public so Traefik can find them.
 - Remember to put annotations on the `deploy` section so that Traefik can find your services across all nodes.
+- By default all ports are opened in the firewall, and SSH is limited.
+If you want to close all non essential ports, set `default_ufw_rule: 'deny'` on your cluster variables.
+It will only allow ssh (limited) + Docker essential ports + http/https.
+You can then add more ports (eg. if your containers and services are using some other ports) with `ufw_extra_rules` variable.
+See `roles/hardening/tasks/ufw.yml` for more technical details

 # 🚀 Quickstart
 - Install Ansible on your machine